+4.2.1.
 How can information frictions boost trade?

 The main question we aim to answer is how cross-border information frictions affect trade volume.
-We've described some competing effects: Endowment uncertainty raises the mean terms of trade, but also raises variance.
+We have described some competing effects: Endowment uncertainty raises the mean terms of trade, but also raises variance.
 This leaves the question of why these competing effects facilitate trade on average.

 The mean effect of the terms of trade dominates the variance effect because of preferences.
 The combination of risk aversion, prudence, and temperance is not strong enough to overcome the higher mean returns to exporting.
 Under some preferences, higher risk and higher return correspond to less trade.
-But under commonly used preferences-like CES, with elasticities of substitution consistent with other trade facts-the net effect is more trade.
+But under commonly used preferences-like CES, with elasticities of substitution consistent with other trade facts ($\theta \approx 0.8$)-the net effect is more trade when uncertainty rises from a low level.
 This is not an oddity of CES preferences; a broad class of preferences produces the same effect.
 So, might President Trump's, or anyone else's, trade threats promote trade?
 Yes-if these threats create mutual uncertainty about the quantity of foreigners' exports and if preferences are not too risk-averse, too prudent, or too temperate, this surge in trade is a logical equilibrium outcome.

+4.2.2.
 When is uncertainty a barrier to trade?

 So far, we have focused on cases in which uncertainty increases trade because these are the most surprising.
 In many cases, however, a researcher might want to build a model in which uncertainty is a barrier to trade.
 What preferences make that possible?